adobe/elixir-styler/README.md

 | `Credo.Check.Refactor.MapJoin`                | `Styler.Style.Pipes`                 | (in pipes only) |
 | `Credo.Check.Refactor.MapInto`                | `Styler.Style.Pipes`                 | (in pipes only) |

-If you're using Credo and Styler, we recommend disabling these rules in Credo to save on unnecessary checks in CI.
+If you're using Credo and Styler, **we recommend disabling these rules in `.credo.exs`** to save on unnecessary checks in CI.

 ## Thanks & Inspiration